 1. Article/ feature writing

 This is perhaps the most popular type of content writing that people think of whenever freelancing comes to mind.
-Whenever you work on an article, it can either be used in print or online platforms, and sometimes, your work gets featured on both mediums.
-You are able to write stories, informative, and opinion-based articles or features as you carve out a niche for yourself to focus mostly on.
+Whenever you work on an article, it can either be used in print or online platforms and sometimes, your work gets featured on both mediums.
+You are able to write stories and informative, and opinion-based articles or features as you carve out a niche for yourself to focus mostly on.

-Apart from writing on websites, other places you can land on well-paying article writing gigs include magazines or newspapers.
+Apart from writing on websites, other places you can land well-paying article-writing gigs include magazines or newspapers.
 This is one of the most traditional types of freelance writing.
-People would contribute article pieces or features on magazines and newspapers and still get paid for that, even though they are not full-time employees.
+People would contribute article pieces or features in magazines and newspapers and still get paid for that, even though they are not full-time employees.

-As we indicated earlier, it would be an excellent call to diversify your income stream and not relying on print medium only.
+As we indicated earlier, it would be an excellent call to diversify your income stream and not rely on print media only.

 2. Copy/ content writing

-Some of the materials you can work on as content or copywriter include:
+Some of the materials you can work on as a content or copywriter include: